jtpio/jupyterlab-codeium/README.md

 https://github.com/jtpio/jupyterlab-codeium/assets/591645/7ec0a6fa-9c51-49a8-89b4-77b431f4bda9

 > [!WARNING]
+> The Codeium team forked this repo to continue the development: https://github.com/Exafunction/codeium.jupyter

+> [!WARNING]
 > This extension is still very much experimental.
 It is not an official Codeium extension.

 ## ✨ Try it in your browser ✨